FrustratedGameDev/Papers/FinalReport/finalReport.md

 These dimensions that we have defined have outlined implications that can affect both games developers and software developers.
 One of these implications lead to expanding this Repertory Grid Analysis to the comparison of software developers and games developers.
 We expect that this qualitative analysis of the literature will continue to be a valued approach to defining differences across an environment.

 # References

 - Add all the papers from the large cluster analysis repgrid  FinalRepGrid03223_02.svg
 - Add papers that discussed what a repgrid is.

-Tracy Hall, Sarah Beecham, David Bowes, David Gray, and Steve Counsell.
+[1]: Tracy Hall, Sarah Beecham, David Bowes, David Gray, and Steve Counsell.
 2012.
 A Systematic Literature Review on Fault Prediction Performance in Software Engineering.
 IEEE Trans.
 Softw.
 Eng.
 38, 6 (November 2012), 1276-1304.

-Barbara Kitchenham, O. Pearl Brereton, David Budgen, Mark Turner, John Bailey, and Stephen Linkman.
+[2]: Barbara Kitchenham, O. Pearl Brereton, David Budgen, Mark Turner, John Bailey, and Stephen Linkman.
 2009.
 Systematic literature reviews in software engineering - A systematic literature review.
 Inf.
 Softw.
 Technol.
 51, 1 (January 2009), 7-15.

-Budgen, D., Burn, A. J., Brereton, O. P., Kitchenham, B. A. and Pretorius, R. (2011), Empirical evidence about the UML: a systematic literature review.
+[3]: Budgen, D., Burn, A. J., Brereton, O. P., Kitchenham, B. A. and Pretorius, R. (2011), Empirical evidence about the UML: a systematic literature review.
 Softw: Pract.
 Exper., 41: 363–392. doi: 10.1002/spe.1009

+[4]: Emerson Murphy-Hill, Thomas Zimmermann, Nachiappan Nagappan.
+Cowboys, Ankle Sprains, and Keepers of Quality: How Is Video Game Development Different from Software Development?.
+In Proceedings of the 36th International Conference on Software Engineering (ICSE 2014), Hyderabad, India, June 2014.

+[5]: Menzies, Tim and Pearce, Adrian and Heinze, Clinton and Goss, Simon.
+What is an agent and why should I care?
+Appears in Formal Approaches to Agent-Based Systems, 2003, 1-14